orcasound/orcanode/README.md

 This code was developed for live-streaming from source nodes in the [Orcasound](http://orcasound.net) hydrophone network (WA, USA).
 Thus, the repository names begin with "orca"!
 Our primary motivation is to make it easy for community scientists to listen for whales via the [Orcasound web app](https://live.orcasound.net) using their favorite device/OS/browser.

 We also aspire to use open source software as much as possible.
 We rely heavily on [FFmpeg](https://www.ffmpeg.org/).
-One of our long-term goals is to stream lossless FLAC-encoded data within DASH segments to a player that works optimally on as many listening devices as possible.
+One of our long-term goals is to stream lossless [FLAC](https://xiph.org/flac/)-encoded audio within [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) segments to a player that works optimally on as many listening devices as possible.
+For now (2018-2023) we have found the best end-to-end performance across the broadest range of web browsers is acheived by streaming AAC-encoded audio within [HLS](https://developer.apple.com/streaming/) segments.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See the deployment section (below) for notes on how to deploy the project on a live system like [live.orcasound.net](https://live.orcasound.net).

-If you want to set up your hardware to host a hydrophone within the Orcasound network, take a look at [how to join Orcasound](http://www.orcasound.net/join/) and [our prototype built from a Raspberry Pi3b with the Pisound Hat](http://www.orcasound.net/2018/04/27/orcasounds-new-live-audio-solution-from-hydrophone-to-headphone-with-a-raspberry-pi-computer-and-hls-dash-streaming-software/).
+If you want to set up your hardware to host a hydrophone within the Orcasound network, take a look at [how to join Orcasound](http://www.orcasound.net/join/) and [our prototype built from a Raspberry Pi with the Pisound ADC HAT](http://www.orcasound.net/2018/04/27/orcasounds-new-live-audio-solution-from-hydrophone-to-headphone-with-a-raspberry-pi-computer-and-hls-dash-streaming-software/).

 The general scheme is to acquire audio data from a sound card within a Docker container via ALSA or Jack and FFmpeg, and then stream the audio data with minimal latency to cloud-based storage (as of Oct 2021, we use AWS S3 buckets).
 Errors/etc are logged to LogDNA via a separate Docker container.